MegaRedHand/network-simulator/README.md

 #### Devices Interfaces

-When you select an edge that connect two devices, you will see a dropdown menu to select which interface of each device you want to use to connect those devices.
+When you select an edge that connects two devices, you will see a dropdown menu to select which interface of each device you want to use to connect those devices.
 Each type of device has a fixed limited amount of interfaces.
-Hosts have 2 interfaces, Routers have 4 and Switches have 8.
+Hosts have 1 interface, Routers have 4 and Switches have 8.

 <p align="center">
   <img src="./img/17_Host_Interfaces.png" alt="Host Interfaces" />